eonarheim/eonarheim.github.io/docs/spritesheet.md

 --------------

-The SpriteSheet constructor takes a preloaded image argument, the number of columns of images in your sprite sheet, the number of rows in your sprite sheet, the width in pixels of each individual sprite, and the height in pixels of each individual sprite.
+The SpriteSheet constructor takes a preloaded image argument, the number of columns of images in your sprite sheet, the number of rows of images in your sprite sheet, the width in pixels of each individual sprite, and the height in pixels of each individual sprite.